ehsanpax/trading-django-backend/docs/ctrader_microservice_plan.md

 - Security/observability
   - Never log tokens or PII; redact sensitive fields.
 Cache TTL for onboarding state = 15 minutes.
   - Return precise errors for OpenAPI failures including `{errorCode, description}`; use 5xx for upstream failures, 4xx for client/state issues.
-  - Frontend must use Django proxy endpoints; do not expose the microservice publicly.
+  - Frontend must use Django proxy endpoints and Django Channels; do not expose the microservice publicly.
+WebSocket endpoints are internal-only (backend <-> microservice).

 ---